Go Homemove to the page

 What pages does a travel agency website need?

-At minimum: a homepage that communicates your travel style and who you design trips for, a destinations or experiences section with individual CMS pages per destination or trip type, a how-it-works page explaining your planning process, an about page establishing your credentials and travel philosophy, a structured inquiry form, and a blog for destination inspiration and organic search content.
-For custom trip designers, a portfolio or past trips section replaces a standard tour catalogue and serves as the primary proof of your work and taste.
+At minimum: a homepage that communicates your travel style, a destinations or experiences section with individual CMS pages per destination or trip type, a how-it-works page, an about page, a structured inquiry form, and a blog for destination inspiration.
+For custom trip designers, a portfolio or past trips section replaces a standard tour catalogue.

 Is Webflow good for travel agency websites?

 Yes.
 Webflow's CMS handles destination pages, itinerary showcases, and blog content cleanly and scales as your content library grows.
-Its visual design capabilities support the large-format, high-quality imagery that travel brands depend on.
-Performance is strong on mobile, where a significant share of travel research happens.
-The only gap is native booking functionality, which is filled by embedding third-party booking tools - a standard approach for professional travel sites on any platform.
+Performance is strong on mobile, where 60% of travel research happens (rework.com, 2026).
+The only gap is native booking functionality, which is filled by embedding third-party booking tools.

-How much does a travel agency website cost?
+How much does a travel agency website cost in 2026?

 What travel agency websites actually need to book more trips - and the templates built to deliver it.